SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 The **NgForm Directive** does not just track the state of the form control.

-It can also **update** the control with special Angular CSS classes and leverage those class names to change appearance.
+It can also **update** the control with special Angular CSS classes and leverage those class names to change the appearance.

 [/slide]